awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

 ### What value should they set it to?

-Users should choose reasonable values for their use case and the messages that they expect to decrypt.
+Users SHOULD choose reasonable values for their use case and the messages that they expect to decrypt.
-They should expect the memory usage of the ESDK to scale linearly with this control, and can performance test their application to determine the ESDKs memory cost in practice for their use case.
+They can expect the memory usage of the ESDK to scale linearly with this control, and SHOULD performance test their application to determine the ESDKs memory cost in practice for their use case.

 ### Why not just provide one control that “does the right thing” for most use cases?